 This page was last updated on 21st December 2021 and the linked guidance is effective as at 14th December 2021.

 Angling Scotland Ltd continues to work with sportscotland and the Scottish Government to ensure that angling in all forms can continue safely through this pandemic.
-While is it hoped that the range of Restrictions imposed will continue to help to get the ‘R’ number back under control, the new strains of COVID that have recently emerged are more infectious and present greater risk of transmission and there is no guarantee that restrictions won’t need to be reintroduced in the coming weeks and months.
+While is it hoped that the range of Restrictions imposed will continue to help to get the ‘R’ number back under control, the omicron variant of COVID appears to be more infectious than previous strains and presents greater risk of transmission and there is no guarantee that restrictions won’t need to be reintroduced in the coming weeks and months.
 We must all therefore continue to follow the FACTS Guidance and pay our part in overcoming this pandemic.
-While recent downward trends in hospitalisations and deaths, coupled with the excellent progress with the vaccination program are extremely encouraging, infection levels remain high in certain areas and there can therefore be no guarantee that restrictions won’t need to be reintroduced in the coming weeks and months.
 Public health and well-being remains the most pressing priority and we all have a responsibility to do what we can to continue to suppress the spread of the virus.
 Therefore, we are still strongly encouraging individuals to only travel as far as is necessary to participate in angling activities.
 All anglers are asked to follow the guidance in the same exemplary manner as they have throughout this pandemic.
 If individuals feel in any doubt at all then please interpret the guidance within the spirit of the day and place personal safely and the safety of others as the over-riding priority.

 Remember FACTS:Face coverings, Avoid Crowded Places, Clean your Hands Regularly, Two meters Distance, Self Isolate and Book a Test if you have Symptoms.

 Download the leaflet below: